solarwinds/docker-plugin-papertrail/README.md

 # docker-plugin-papertail

-This is a Docker plugin for [Papertrail](https://papertrailapp.com) for sending and reading logs.
+This is a plugin for Docker to both send logs to and read logs from [Papertrail](https://papertrailapp.com)

 **What is it?**
 -----------